1855532/Flask_Portfolio/README.md

 ## Tools
 * IntelliJ- IntelliJ is the server which we downloaded to make coding moe efficient
 * Github- Github is where we share code and access eachothers progress
-## Self Grading
-* Carter:18/20.
-I made a lot of progress within the dropdown menus.
-I have almost completed the code but I'm stuck on the animation of the button and when the user clicks the button the info doesnt drop down.
-Other than that I have almost completed my task for the week.
-* Sophie: 18/20 This week I finished the amjority of my tasks (adding pictures to all the files and updating the read me) but I am taking points off if myself because I wasnt able to help carter with the dropdown menu code that much.
-Although we did make some progress, I think that we could've done more and make it actually work.
-I also added on tasks by helping Mustafa with the about Del Norte page.
-* Mustafa: 18/20.
-I feel as though I really stepped up this week.
-I basically gotten the about del norte file completed.
-I got the chance to do some actual coding this week and I'm very pleased with myself.
-The only reason I took 2 points off was because I didn't really work on the rubber chicken.
-* Aditi: 18/20.
-I spent a lot of time and effort to incorporate Jinja.
-However, I kept running into errors.
-However, my main goals were to get the About Del Norte Page and the About San Diego page started with new app routes and a skeleton of the website.
-I completed both of these goals and additionally, I finished the San Diego Landmarks page.
-* Isai:18/20 I spent a lot of time formatting the entire About San Diego page.
-It was virtually like I created an entire website on my own.
-The hardest part for me was the images.
-I had to work on sizing and formatting so that the text and the images were in the correct way.
-It took me a lot of time to experiment and try to work out everything.
-I did everything on the About San Diego homepage, San Diego Restaurants, San Diego Tourist spots, and San Diego History.
-I also worked hard on doing the research for these pages.
-## Scrum Grading week 8
-* Carter: 4/5 although the dropdown isnt completly finished, carter made a lot of progress and tried to fix all of the errors.
-* Sophie: 4/5 I finished all of my tasks this week as well as helped other finish their tasks.
-* Mustafa: 3/5 Mustafa tried to finish his tasks but didn't really get a jumpstart until Friday so he wasnt able to complete his task.
-* Isai: 4/5 Isai finished her task but she went slower than expected so that's why she lost a point.
-* Aditi: 4/5 Aditi experimented with Jinja but hasnt really gotten anything to work so thats why she gets a point off.
-## Week 8 assignments

-Aditi
-Incorporate Jinja
-Create aboutsd.html and aboutdn.html files and format each file Add app routes to aboutsd.html and aboutdn.html files

-Sophie
-Add pictures into all About “...” pages
-Help Carter with Dropdown menu
-Update Readme file

-Yazhisai
-Create About San Diego Page
-Work on About San Diego: Home Page,Restaurants, Tourist Spots, History

-Carter
-Dropdown menu
-Nav-Bar
-App routes for different websites

-Mustafa
-Create an about Del Norte Page
-Work on about Del Norte: Map, AP’s, schedule, clubs Figure out how to get rid of the rubber chicken on IntelliJ

 # Link to GitHub Repository
 [Github Repository Link] (https://github.com/1855532/Flask_Portfolio/invitations)